GreenLightning/go-vjson/readme.md

   method that returns the different possible versions.
 - Alternatively, it would be possible to build encoders/decoders with individual registries, instead of the global registry system.
-- Finally, the serialization speed of the library would match that of `encoding/json`, since the additional copy to add the version can be avoided.
+- Finally, the serialization speed of the library could be improved.
+Currently, there is some overhead from copying the data multiple times.
+One copy is used to insert the version number (which can be avoided by adding a `Version` field to the struct for the latest version).
+A second copy is necessary to copy the result from `MarshalJSON` into the internal output buffer of the `json` package.
+I think both of these could be avoided by integrating the logic directly into the encoder.

 A disadvantage would be that changes to `encoding/json` would have to be merged regularly.